imfaruk/imfaruk.github.io/_posts/2020-02-26-alternative-of-unless.md

 go_outside if ! raining
 ```

-If you did not then don't be ashamed because I also did not know few days ago even aftr programming with ruby for over 5 years.
+If you did not then don't be ashamed because I also did not know few days ago even after programming with ruby for over 5 years.